IBM unveils Policy Lab, advocates ‘precision regulation’ of AI

-IBM formally announced the IBM Policy Lab — an initiative aimed at providing policymakers with recommendations for emerging problems in technology — ahead of a panel discussion to be held tomorrow at the World Economic Forum.
-The panel will be hosted by IBM CEO Ginni Rometty, with Siemens CEO Joe Kaeser, White House Deputy Chief of Staff for Policy Coordination Chris Liddell, and OECD Secretary General Angel Gurria.
+IBM formally announced the IBM Policy Lab — an initiative aimed at providing policymakers with recommendations for emerging problems in technology — ahead of a panel discussion to be held tomorrow at the World Economic Forum in Davos.
+The panel will be hosted by IBM CEO Ginni Rometty, with Siemens CEO Joe Kaeser, White House Deputy Chief of Staff for Policy Coordination Chris Liddell, and OECD Secretary General Angel Gurría.
 IBM also outlined a set of priorities for AI regulation, including several aimed at compliance and explainability.

 The Policy Lab — which soft-launched in November 2019 — serves as a forum for establishing a “vision” and actionable suggestions to “harness the benefits of innovation while ensuring trust,” according to press materials published this morning.
 It is under the leadership of codirectors Ryan Hagemann, a former senior policy fellow at the International Center for Law and Economics at the Niskanen Center, and Jean-Marc Leclerc, who currently vice-chairs the American Chamber of Commerce to the European Union’s Digital Economy Committee and chairs the Software Alliance’s Europe, Middle East, and Africa Policy Committee.
-To execute its mandate, the think tank convenes stakeholders and leaders in public policy, academia, civil society, and tech to formulate ideas that might help tackle global challenges.
+To execute its mandate, the think tank convenes stakeholders and leaders in public policy, academia, civil society, and tech to formulate ideas to help tackle global challenges.

-In the future, the IBM Policy Lab will publish studies and research that buoy industry and state decision-making processes.
+Tthe IBM Policy Lab will publish studies and research that buoy industry and state decision-making processes.
 It also plans to develop “bold” policy positions that “look forward to the opportunities of tomorrow” but are intended to be implemented relatively quickly.
 “Our approach is grounded in the belief that tech can continue to disrupt and improve civil society while protecting individual privacy,” wrote Hagemann and Leclerc in a joint statement.
 “As technological innovation races ahead, our mission to raise the bar for a trustworthy digital future could not be more urgent.”

 On the subject of AI, the IBM Policy Lab calls for what it describes as “precision regulation” of AI, or laws that require companies to develop and operate “trustworthy” systems.
 IBM’s proposed framework takes into account whether companies are providers or owners of AI systems (or both), in addition to addressing the level of risk presented by particular products as determined by the potential for harm associated with the intended use, the level of automation and human involvement, and whether an end user is substantially reliant on the AI system.

 IBM advocates for the appointment of AI ethics officials to guarantee compliance with providers’ and owners’ expectations.
-They would be accountable for internal guidance and compliance mechanisms like AI ethics boards, which would oversee risk assessments and harm mitigation strategies, and for improving public acceptance and trust of systems while driving commitments to responsible development, deployment, and stewardship of AI.
+These watchdogs would be accountable for internal guidance and compliance mechanisms like AI ethics boards, which would oversee risk assessments and harm mitigation strategies, and for improving public acceptance and trust of systems while driving commitments to responsible development, deployment, and stewardship of AI.

 The IBM Policy Lab also posits specific rules for different levels of system risk, to the extent that companies conduct high-level assessments of their AI’s potential for harm followed by in-depth tests for high-risk applications.
 In the latter case, IBM says evaluations should be documented in auditable formats and retained for agreed-upon minimum periods of time.